-Sending the Camera Feed to Camera Out
+Sending the Camera Feed to S-Video Camera Out

 The factory default assigns the video feed from the internal camera to the graphics engine.
-However, a DL.3 or DL.2 fixture can be configured to route the camera video feed to the Camera Out connector by setting the Control Parameter to a DMX value between 229-232.
+However, a DL.3 fixture can be configured to route the camera video feed to the Camera Out connector by setting the Control Parameter to a DMX value between 229-232.

-NOTE: The internal camera video feed can be routed to either the graphic engine or the camera out connector, it can not be applied to both at the same time.
+NOTE: You can route the internal camera video feed to either the graphic engine or the camera out connector, but not to both at the same time.